Seeking Christ in scripture by combining intellectual rigor and the disciple’s yearning for holiness.

 Meet the Book of Mormon again for the first time in these brief theological introductions.
 Twelve volumes.
 Twelve scholars.
 Fresh and inspiring explorations using the lenses of history, theology, philosophy, literary studies—and above all, faith in Jesus Christ.

-Volumes will appear periodically through Summer 2020.
+Volumes will appear periodically throughout 2020.

-For updates on exact release dates and pre-orders please subscribe to our newsletter.
+For updates on exact release dates and pre-orders, please subscribe to our newsletter.

 Frequently Asked Questions

 Faithful scholars have long explored the Book of Mormon’s historicity, literary quality, textual history, reception, and more.
 This series focuses particularly on theology—the scholarly practice of exploring a scriptural text’s implications and its lens on God’s work in the world.
 What does scripture say?
 What does it ask of us?
 The original meaning of the term “theology” is something like “God talk”—learning and talking about God with a combination of faith and reason.
 This series doesn’t intend to declare authoritative “doctrine.”
 Its authors bring their faith and their academic training into conversation with scripture, leading to fresh discoveries and new challenges.
 Briefly, no single volume pretends to be comprehensive.
 Each invites readers to think about how their own backgrounds, hopes, questions, and assumptions shape the kind of answers scripture might provide.
 They are introductory because they are a beginning rather than a definitive conclusion.

 Journalists, editors, bloggers, college instructors, and other reviewers can submit requests to email@example.com.
 Please include your name, publication/website or academic affiliation, and preferred mailing address.